Why is mturk showing as a traffic source to one of my popular hubs?

 Part of the QAP uses Mturk, so you are likely seeing those views.

 I passed the qualification test for rating hubs (obtained a 92% score and received the $5 bonus), but when I returned to Mechanical Turk to actually rate hubs, the HIT states I am not qualified.
-I am posting a...
+I am posting a screenshot of the page.The qualification requires a score of "30" and I have a...